Desour/dslib/README.md

 Required Minetest version: >= 5.5.0

 **Warning**: Adding this mod to `secure.trusted_mods` in a Minetest version prior to 5.5.0 is considered insecure.
-(Ie. because mods had access to `debug.setupvalue` and `debug.setlocal`.)
+(I.e. because mods had access to `debug.setupvalue` and `debug.setlocal`.)

 This repo is hosted on Codeberg (<https://codeberg.org/Desour/dslib>), and there's